 My research interests have one central goal: To improve human well-being.
 I want people to be the best possible person they can become.
 I apply this through two substantive areas: worker well-being and teams.
 Further, I'm very interested in applying advanced quantitative methods to address my substantive questions.
 Below I highlight some of the my outstanding researcher questions that I currently working on.

-What is human flourishing?
+What is worker well-being?

 Additionally, there are so many nuances to the work environment that could impact your propensity to flourish.
 How does flourishing operate in a team environment?
 Is the utility of flourishing the same at an individual level as it is at a team level?
 Or is it more nuanced than that?
 Another interesting area is how the line between work and home is slowly blurring.
-Consequently, I wonder about how this impacts the conceptualization and operationalization of flourishing.
+Consequently, I wonder about how this impacts the conceptualization and operationalization of well-being.
 Maybe a blended approach is best to answer this question.